osamaelsayed102006-cloud/Car-Price-Prediction/README.md

 # 🚗 Car Price Prediction

-A Machine Learning web application that predicts the estimated price of used cars in Egypt based on their specifications and usage information.
+A Machine Learning project that predicts the price of used cars based on their specifications using several regression algorithms and a complete preprocessing pipeline.

-The project uses Machine Learning regression models, preprocessing pipelines, cross-validation, hyperparameter tuning, and Streamlit to provide an interactive car price prediction application.

----

 ## 📌 Project Overview

-The goal of this project is to build a Machine Learning model capable of predicting a car's price in **EGP** based on:
+This project focuses on predicting car prices in Egyptian Pounds (EGP) using a dataset containing different car specifications.

+The project includes:

+* Data Cleaning
+* Exploratory Data Analysis
+* Outlier Handling
+* Feature Preprocessing
+* One-Hot Encoding
+* Feature Scaling
+* Machine Learning Models
+* Cross Validation
+* Hyperparameter Tuning using GridSearchCV
+* Model Evaluation
+* Streamlit Deployment

+## 📊 Dataset

+The dataset contains information about cars and their prices.

+### Features

 * Brand
 * Model